Sumi101/A.Employee_TrainingEA/README.md

 #Employee Training Effectiveness Analyzer
-This repository contains files relating to building Webapp using Streamlit during internship period at HCLTech
+This repository contains files used to build Webapp using Streamlit during internship period at HCLTech